GregJPreece/joomla-staff-validator/README.md

 **Note:** You may find that you receive a permissions error when installing.
 This is because Docker mounts the code in as your host user, not as something the web root can read.
 If this happens, use `docker exec` to run a bash terminal inside the container, give the folder the same group ownership as the web server, and give that group write permissions.
 Installation should then work correctly.
 I will attempt to make this process more automatic in a future revision, but for now you can jump through some hoops.

 You are now ready to proceed with development.
-All file changes will be automatically synchronised into the Joola box.
+All file changes will be automatically synchronised into the Joomla box.